Celtics beat Warriors 116-100, take 2-1 lead in NBA Finals - WHIZ News

 Jaylen Brown scored 27 points, Jayson Tatum added 26 and the Celtics rode the energy of a raucous TD Garden crowd to beat back another third-quarter onslaught by Golden State in a 116-100 victory Wednesday night that gave them a 2-1 lead in the NBA Finals.

-Marcus Smart added 24 points and helped lead a defensive effort that held the Warriors to 11 points in the fourth quarter — third-fewest in a finals game in the shot clock era.
+Marcus Smart added 24 points and helped fuel a defensive effort that held the Warriors to 11 points in the fourth quarter — third-fewest in a finals game in the shot clock era.

 “Game 2, they brought the heat to us,” Smart said.
 “For us, that left a bad taste in our mouth because what we hang our hat on is effort on the defensive end and being a physical team.
 It definitely woke us up a little bit.”